Anomaly Detection with an Autoencoder

 Project Summary

 This project demonstrates that a lightweight autoencoder with a latent space of dimension 6 is sufficient to effectively detect anomalies in the Shuttle dataset.
-The reconstruction approach — training only on normal data then thresholding the MSE error — proves to be robust and interpretable.
+The reconstruction approach trains only on normal data, then thresholds the MSE error to classify.
+This proves robust and interpretable.

 Key Highlights